-Sundown Syndrome (sometimes called Sundowner's Syndrome, or simply referred to as Sundowning) refers to a group of symptoms that often signify progression of Alzheimer's Disease; it affects a significant percentage of Alzheimer's sufferers1 but is not limited to those with Alzheimer's and dementia.
+Sundown Syndrome (sometimes called Sundowner's Syndrome, or simply referred to as Sundowning) refers to a group of symptoms that often signify the progression of Alzheimer's Disease; it affects a significant percentage of Alzheimer's sufferers1 but is not limited to those with Alzheimer's and dementia.
 The syndrome is named for the fact that symptoms are especially noticeable at dusk or in the evening.
-It need not be impetus to panic, but if you see indicators or this Syndrome, you should investigate these with the help of medical professionals.
+It need not be the impetus to panic, but if you see indicators or this Syndrome, you should investigate these with the help of medical professionals.

 The Syndrome's main symptoms are increased confusion and impromptu restlessness that may lead to wandering.
 (Note that wandering is especially dangerous at this time of day, with increased traffic combined with the evening's growing darkness).
 A full list of related behaviour is as follows: